Maxyee/MobileComapny/README.md

 ## How to stop a specific container in docker

-`sudo docker stop CONTAINERID`
+`sudo docker stop CONTAINERID` or
+`sudo docker stop NAMES`

 ## Exposing Multiple port in docker

 `sudo docker run -d -p portIwant:container-port -p anotherPortIWant:container-port imagename:tagname`

+## All the docker container list history

+`sudo docker ps -a`

+## How to delete a container

+`sudo docker rm ContainerID`

+## How to find all the container id list

+`sudo docker ps -aq`

+## How to delete all the stopped container

+`sudo docker rm $(docker ps -aq)`

+## How to delete all container either running or stopped

+`sudo docker rm -f $(docker ps -aq)`

+## How to set a docker container name when It is about to run

+`sudo docker run --name giveThename -d -p port-I-want:container-port imagename:tagname`

+## How to share volums between Host and Container in docker